 The application form and additional information is listed below.
-4-H members who participate will submit photos for review, have access to the expertise of photographer Tim Florer, and will have their photos considered for selection in future publications and exhibitions.
+4-H members who participate will submit photos for review, have access to the expertise of photographer Tim Florer, and will have their photos considered for selection in future exhibitions.
 Consider saying "Yes" to participating in 4-H Camera Corps.
-Applications are due May 1, 2013 and the first photo submissions will be due May 15.
+Applications are due June 30, 2014 and the first photo submissions will be due July 1.

 - First-read your camera manual, it may have settings programed in for night shots.

 - Set ASA to 100 for fireworks, 200 for indoor lights and night scenes.

 - open F-stop to max,like 4.5, that lets more light in.

 - Try shutter speed of 2 seconds,1 second,1/2 second,1/4 second-see what looks the best.

 Have your digital camera set to the highest resolution!
 This makes it possible to enlarge photos without reducing quality.
 (Minimum 300dpi)

 Set your camera to black and white or RAW.

 Photos can be horizontal or vertical this year.

 Tip: If you take a photo in color and change it to black and white, you will lose the proper lighting and your photo may end up looking bland.